howsoai/platform-installation-examples/argocd-basic/README.md

 argocd --insecure --grpc-web login argocd.local.howso.com  --username admin --password $initial_argocd_pw echo "Log into argocd at https://argocd.local.howso.com with username admin and password $initial_argocd_pw"
 ```
-> Note argocd ingress can be tricky to get working.
+> Note: Argocd ingress can be tricky to get working.
 If you have trouble, you can port-forward to the argocd server (`kubectl -n argocd port-forward svc/argocd-server 8080:80`) and use http://localhost:8080.

 ## Apply the CRD